 One of the critical elements of our 3D sensing total solution is an ASIC for 3D depth map generation.
 We are able to develop the ASIC thanks to our unique in-house capability in developing video ASICs for customers.
-Equipped with the ASIC, our 3D sensing total solution can substantially reduce the power consumed while processing 3D sensing, enhance personal data security, accelerate the 3D depth map generation, and free up a smartphone's processor for other applications.
+Equipped with the ASIC, our 3D sensing total solution can substantially reduce the power consumed while processing 3D sensing, enhance personal data security, accelerate the 3D depth map generation, and provide the superior depth data output match with our optical component.
 We view this unique capability as a significant competitive advantage.
 It has been and will continue to be one of our key drivers in the success of our 3D sensing total solution.